Abhishekkute234/REST-API-in-NEXT.js/README.md

 ->api / (auth )/users will be the name of the URL of the API and make a file route.ts (the bracket should not be count )

+->Create a custer in Mongodb and add the mongodb url in the .env file ->create a lib folder and add db.ts file in it to connect to see the database connection status ->